Reports To: Senior Director of Development

 Our organizational values: Inclusive & Representative; Fair & Just; Accountable & Trusted.

-The Senior Manager of Development, Institutional Giving will focus on the NYIC’s foundation, government and corporate giving programs.
-With supervision from the Senior Director of Development, the Senior Manager of Development, Institutional Giving will oversee a significant piece of the Development team’s institutional portfolio and play a primary role in helping to cultivate existing organizational funding opportunities and identifying new prospects.
+The Senior Manager of Development, Institutional Giving will primarily manage the NYIC’s foundation, government and corporate giving programs.
+Under the supervision of the Senior Director of Development, the Senior Manager of Development, Institutional Giving will oversee a significant piece of the Development team’s institutional portfolio and play a primary role in helping to cultivate existing organizational funding opportunities and identifying new prospects.
 Additionally, they will provide strategic direction and guidance throughout the year to meet ambitious fundraising goals.

 - Generate new and compelling copy, and revise existing copy, for foundation grant proposals and reports including: general operating support, federal advocacy, capacity building, multi-year strategy, regional work, civics, education, health policy and special projects.

 - Liaise with the NYIC’s program, communications, and finance staff to ensure clear internal communication around deliverables and reporting requirements.

 - Serve as an ambassador of the organization with funders and outside partners.

 - Manage performance, guide professional development, and provide feedback for two Development Associates.
 Ensure they are efficiently and effectively preparing funding proposals, reports and contracts within their portfolio and that all deadlines are met.

 - Lead efforts to deepen the Development team’s knowledge and understanding of the NYIC’s work, by managing regular interdepartmental check-ins and proactively requesting data and stories to illustrate our impact and gain insights into the challenges faced by staff, member organizations, and immigrant communities.

 - Manage, refine and upkeep systems to support the overall fundraising goals of the team.